Georgia Layoffs — June 2005

 Largest Layoffs

-The biggest impact was at Winn Dixie-atlanta Distribution Center at its Atlanta facility, reporting 260 affected workers.
+The most significant filing came from Winn Dixie-atlanta Distribution Center at its Atlanta facility, reporting 260 affected workers.
 Deep South Products followed with 236 workers.

 Trend & Outlook